On this page:

 - governments, see state & territory governments have ambitious plans,

-- non-government organizations like Beyond Zero Emissions.
+- non-government organisations like Beyond Zero Emissions.

-Beyond Zero Emissions has a comprehensive set of plans for Australia moving to a zero-carbon economy.
-One standout plan, their “Million Jobs Plan”, details how Australia can stimulate our virus-hit economy by accelerating the transition to a zero-carbon economy and towards the superpower vision.
+Beyond Zero Emissions has a comprehensive set of plans for Australia to move to a zero-carbon economy.
+Also, their “Million Jobs Plan” details how Australia can stimulate our virus-hit economy by accelerating the transition to a zero-carbon economy and towards the superpower vision.

 Benefits as a determinant